tallpauley/wordsiv/docs/usage/basic-usage.md

 ## Listing Vocabs

-WordSiv generates text using [Vocabs](../../api-reference/#wordsiv.Vocab): objects that contain a word list (usually with counts) for a given language.
+WordSiv generates text using [Vocabs](../../api-reference/#wordsiv.Vocab): objects that contain a word list (usually with occurrence counts) for a given language.
 WordSiv includes some Vocabs, and you can make your own (instructions coming soon!).
-See all available vocabs with: `list_vocabs()`:
+You can see all available Vocabs with: `list_vocabs()`:

 ```python
 --8<-- "list-vocabs.py"